noisebridge/donate.noisebridge.net/README.md

 To run the rails server locally with the secrets loaded use `foreman start web`

+### Running without secrets
+To run the rails server locally without the secrets simply `mv .env .env.foo` and run as normally `foreman start web`.
+Be mindful not to commit this move to git.

 ### Databases

 This setup assumes that you have a PostgreSQL user `noisebridge` locally who is the owner of `noisebridge_donate_development` and `noisebridge_donate_test` databases.